Incorporating Service Learning into AP Courses

 What Is Service Learning?

-Service learning is an academic pedagogy and is distinct from volunteering or participating in community service.
+Service learning is an academic pedagogy distinct from volunteering or participating in community service.
 While service learning does involve performing service, it is based on a structured academic foundation.
 To learn more about the impacts of service learning, see At A Glance: What We Know about The Effects of Service-Learning on College Students, Faculty, Institutions and Communities, 1993-2000: Third Edition (.pdf/265KB) , a compilation of research by faculty at Vanderbilt University.

 Students who participate in service learning within the WE framework apply their academic learning to real-life settings and situations by being active in meaningful community-based service.
 In addition, they work on problems that make academic learning relevant while enhancing their leadership and social skills, analytic ability, and civic responsibility.